GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/panel_sprite.md

 ![](/gdevelop5/objects/9panel6.png)

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [the panel sprite (9-patch) object on this reference page](/gdevelop5/all-features/panel-sprite-object/reference/)
+All actions, conditions and expressions are listed in [the panel sprite (9-patch) object reference page](/gdevelop5/all-features/panel-sprite-object/reference/).